JereKuusela/valheim-ruler/README.md

 - Draw axis (default `true`): Whether to draw axis lines on the ruler object.
 - Line width (default: `10`): Size of the ruler object lines.
 - Show text (default: `true`): Whether to show text on the HUD.
+- Shader (default: `Sprites/Default`): Shader to use.
+Previous default was `Particles/Standard Unlit2`.

 ## Infinity Hammer integration